 How We Tested

-Our reviewers spent five hours testing one of the most popular wireless grill thermometers on the market.
+Our reviewers spent 13 hours testing one of the most popular wireless grill thermometers on the market.
 To get the most comprehensive feedback possible, our testers used this thermometer while monitoring steaks, chicken, and more.
 We asked them to consider the most important features when using this thermometer, from design to ease of use.
 We’ve outlined them here so that you, too, know what to look for when shopping.

 What to Look for in a Wireless Grill Thermometer

 Dedicated remote vs. app Wireless thermometers can operate through a dedicated remote or an app that you install on your phone.
 Each has its pros and cons.
 Having an app means you won’t have that extra device to keep track of, but it’s important to make sure your phone is compatible with the app.